Valley Stream station: History

 The first Valley Stream station was built by the South Side Railroad of Long Island on October 28, 1867.
 The station house itself opened in July 1869 with the opening of the Far Rockaway Branch, and was built as a Swiss chalet style station house inside the legs of an old wye.
 It also served customers of the Southern Hempstead Branch which was built by the short-lived New York and Hempstead Plains Railroad between 1871 and 1900.
 Along with the rest of the SSRRLI, the station was acquired by the Long Island Rail Road in 1889.
 In 1893 the station began to serve trains along the West Hempstead Branch.
 When Nassau County separated from Queens in 1899, Valley Stream station became the first station in Nassau County along the Montauk Branch.
-The station was electrified with the rest of the Far Rockaway Branch on December 11, 1905, and the Long Beach Branch was extended from Lynbrook station in 1910 and became an extension of the Atlantic Branch.
+The station was electrified with the rest of the Far Rockaway Branch in 1905.
+Electrification of Long Beach Branch was completed in 1910, and the following year, the Long Beach Branch became an extension of the Atlantic Branch as two new tracks were built between Valley Stream and Lynbrook.

-In 1933, the original station was razed as part of a grade crossing elimination project along the Montauk, Atlantic, and Babylon branches.
+In 1933, the original station was razed as part of a grade crossing elimination project along the Atlantic and Montauk branches.
 Prior to this, a temporary station was relocated on a shoo-fly north of the former station on August 10, 1932, then moved to another one south of the former station on August 31 of the same year.
-The third elevated center-island structure that exists today was opened north of the former location on February 7, 1933, and although the wye was removed as part of the reconstruction, it remained on many maps well into the late-20th Century, and continues to be shown on some in the present.
+The third elevated center-island structure that exists today was opened north of the former location on February 7, 1933 – and the wye was removed as part of the reconstruction.

+In the late 2010s, the station received upgrades and new features as part of the MTA's Enhanced Station Initiative – including Wi-Fi, digital display kiosks, LED lighting, station artwork, charging stations, and other new waiting room and platform features.

+Following the opening of Grand Central Madison in early 2023 and the resulting service changes, it was announced that West Hempstead Branch trains would no longer stop at Valley Stream, while the Far Rockaway and Long Beach Branches would continue serving it – a pattern which remains today.

 Clear Stream station

 Shortly after electrical service of the Far Rockaway Branch was established, the LIRR created a new station west of Valley Stream at Clear Stream Road (now Avenue) called Clear Stream.
-It opened in 1906 and used only for rush hour service.
+It opened in 1906 and was used only for rush hour service.
 The station was eliminated after 1910.